mathiash98/mathiash98/README.md

 🍻 For some reason I like beer quite a lot

-💻 Currently working as a Senior Developer at @ScanReach with life saving technologies for the maritime sector
+💻 Currently working as CTO at @DigiSale with AI automation in property sector

 🌍 connect with me: